-Guidance on our role, and the service we aim to offer passengers.
+Learn about our role, and the services we offer to airline passengers.

 The information you supply to us will be used by us to provide advice or resolve your complaint.
 We aim to hold your personal information in accordance with the Data Protection Act 1998.
 If you have a complaint about how we manage your personal information, please tell us first, but if we cannot resolve your complaint about how we handle your personal data, you have the right to refer your complaint to the Information Commissioner’s Office.

 We hope we are able to give you the appropriate advice that you need on your complaint.
 We also aim to resolve your complaints for you wherever possible.
 However, we are not able to resolve all complaints.
 One reason is we may not be the correct organisation to do so depending on where the event you are complaining about happened.
 You may need to contact another organisation to make your complaint.
-Another reason is that after investigation we may consider that the airline has met its legal obligations to you.
-Another reason that we may not be able to resolve your complaint is that we do not have the power to impose decisions upon airlines and airports in the way that an ombudsman-type scheme does.
+Also after investigating your complaint, we may consider that the airline has met its legal obligations to you.
+Please be aware that we do not have the power to impose decisions upon airlines and airports in the way that an ombudsman-type scheme does.

 If you feel your complaint has not been properly handled, please write to Tina Dunkin, Consumer Affairs Manager (including the reference number you’ve been allocated by us for your case) at: